Goosey Goosey Gander: Interpretations

 Some have suggested that this rhyme refers to priest holes—hiding places for itinerant Catholic priests during the persecutions under King Henry VIII, his children Edward, Queen Elizabeth and, later, under Oliver Cromwell.
 Once discovered the priest would be forcibly taken from the house ('thrown down the stairs') and treated badly.
 Amateur historian Chris Roberts suggests further that the rhyme is linked to the propaganda campaign against the Catholic Church during the reign of Henry VIII. "left leg" was a slang term for Catholics during the reign of Edward VI.
 "Can't say his prayers" could refer to the banning of Latin prayers and the mandate to use the English-language Book of Common Prayer.
-Cromwell's roundheads were known to goose step, so "Goosey" could refer to them.
+It has been retroactively stated that Cromwell's roundheads were known to goose step, so "Goosey" could refer to them..
+However, the "goose step" march was created by the Prussian army in the 18th century, a full century after Cromwell's army.

 Other interpretations exist.
 Mark Cocker and Richard Mabey note in Birds Britannica that the greylag goose has for millennia been associated with fertility, that "goose" still has a sexual meaning in British culture, and that the nursery rhyme preserves these sexual overtones ("In my lady's chamber").
 "Goose" was a British term for prostitutes, and "bitten by a goose" was a reference to visible symptoms of STIs; Chris Roberts thus argues that the "wandering" refers to the spread of STIs.